ionvicol/software-engineering-project/readme.md

 The repo ships with a `render.yaml` blueprint:

-1. Push the repo to GitHub.
-2. In Render's dashboard, click **New → Blueprint** and point it at the repo.
+- In Render's dashboard, click **New → Blueprint** and point it at the repo.
-3. Render reads `render.yaml`, provisions the web service and the MySQL private service, and assigns an HTTPS URL.
+- Render reads `render.yaml`, provisions the web service and the MySQL private service, and assigns an HTTPS URL.
-4. Open the Render shell for the web service and run once:
+- Open the Render shell for the web service and run once:
    ```
    mysql -h $DB_CONTAINER -u root -p$MYSQL_ROOT_PASSWORD $MYSQL_DATABASE < /src/sd2-db.sql
    npm run seed-passwords